lydiaYchen/PerfEvaluation-IN4215/README.md

 ## Course team

 This course will be mainly taught by [Associate Prof. Lydia Y Chen](https://lydiaychen.com/) and partially by [Assistant Prof. Mitra Nasri] and [Assistant Prof. Stefanie Roos].
-The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of homework:
+The course team is composed of a number of PhDs (all from the [Distributed System group](http://www.ds.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of homework.
+The TA office hour will be one hour right after each lecture.
+TA will answer your questions about homework in their office (Building 28 3E050)

 -  [Taraneh Younesian](T.Younesian@tudelft.nl) (PhD student)